-Charlotte: Fire up those grills this weekend for Memorial Day 2017.
+Charlotte: Get ready to fire up those grills later this month for Memorial Day 2019.
 Also check out some of these special Memorial Day events going on in the Charlotte area.
 All are free or really cheap.
 Read about even more free events on Charlotte on the Cheap’s Free Event List.
 If you haven’t signed up for daily emails from Charlotte on the Cheap, you can sign up now.
 Keep checking back.
 This list will be updated with more items as they’re announced.

 Also, scroll down for some Memorial Day Weekend road trip ideas, freebies and a big list of stuff to do this weekend.

 Charlotte area Memorial Day Events

-- Live music at USNWC: Sunday, May 28th, 9 a.m. until after dark.
+- Live music at USNWC: Sunday, May 26th, 9 a.m. until after dark.
 The U.S. National Whitewater Center’s Memorial Day Celebration kicks off with trail races at 9 a.m., and there is a charge for participating.
 However, live music by Ryan Montbleau and Anders Osborne is free, and so are the fireworks that follow.
+Parking is $6.

-- Circle K Speed Street Presented by Coca-Cola: Thursday, May 25th through Saturday, May 27th, in Uptown Charlotte.
+- Circle K Speed Street Presented by Coca-Cola: Thursday, May 23rd, through Saturday, May 25th, in Uptown Charlotte.
 Live music, drivers’ appearances, kids activities, and much more.
-Note: The headlining concerts, in Romare Bearden Park, on Friday night (Brothers Osborne) and Saturday night are not free this year.
+Note: The headlining concerts, in Romare Bearden Park, on Friday night (Brothers Osborne) and Saturday night (Styx) are not free this year.
 Tickets are $20 in advance and $25 the night of the show.

-- Mint Hill Madness: Friday through Sunday.
+- Mint Hill Madness: Friday, May 24th, through Sunday, May 26th.
 This festival features a parade, carnival, live music and kids’ activities.
 Admission is free.
 Rides, and some other activities, do have costs.

-- Blue Star Museums: Several local museums participate in the Blue Star Museum program, which grants free admission to active military members and their families from Memorial Day through Labor Day.
+- Blue Star Museums: Several local museums participate in the Blue Star Museum program, which grants free admission to active military members and their families from May 18th (Armed Forces Day) through Labor Day.

 Memorial Day freebies and deals